CandlePlatforms/devdocs/docs/faq/wallet-bridge-faq.md

 You transferred coins to Binance (Coinbase, Kucoin or any other exchange) but did not receive them on the exchange side.
 If that was your case, it's important to know that we currently don’t provide a direct connection with exchanges.
 Most transactions would actually pass by Ethereum mainnet before reaching the exchange.
 Please, contact the exchange’s support team.

-## My MetaMask wallet is not connecting with Polygon wallet
+## My MetaMask wallet is not connecting with Candle wallet

 There are many reasons why this might be happening.
 We suggest that you **try another time**, **use another browser** or, if any of these doesn’t help, **contact our support team**.

-## How can I get MATIC tokens to pay for gas fees?
+## How can I get CNDL tokens to pay for gas fees?

 We provide a [Gas Swap](https://wallet.polygon.technology/gas-swap/) service that will help you with that.
-You choose an amount of MATIC you need to complete your transaction and you can swap it for other tokens such as Ether or USDT.
+You choose an amount of CNDL you need to complete your transaction and you can swap it for other tokens such as Ether or USDT.
 It’s worth noting that this is a **gas-less transaction**.

 ## Token Swap is too slow.